PatrickSachs/deformulator/README.md

 A prototype for a Beam VM decompiler.

-Since I was unable to find a decompiler for the BEAM VM that does more that just extract `debug_info` from the beam files (which are typically not available since they are stripped for non development builds) this is very basic decompiler that attemps to actually decompile the bytecode the Elixir pseduo-code.
+Since I was unable to find a decompiler for the Beam VM that does more that just extract `debug_info` from the beam files (which are typically not available since they are stripped for non development builds) this is very basic decompiler that attemps to actually decompile the bytecode.

 ## Installation